Noel Francisco

 Noel John Francisco (born August 21, 1969) is an American lawyer who served as Solicitor General of the United States from 2017 to 2020.
 He was the first Asian American confirmed by the United States Senate to hold the position.
+Francisco is now a partner at the law firm Jones Day.

-As Solicitor General, he was characterized as a staunch defender of President Trump.
-In his position, Francisco sought to have the Patient Protection and Affordable Care Act and Deferred Action for Childhood Arrivals struck down by the courts.
-He also defended Executive Order 13769, which was a ban on travelers from predominantly Muslim countries.
-Francisco also successfully defended the Trump administration's orders restricting travel from countries deemed to present security risks in Trump v.
-Hawaii, generating controversies.
+As Solicitor General, Francisco was characterized as a staunch defender of President Donald Trump.
+In his position, Francisco sought to have the Patient Protection and Affordable Care Act (ACA) and Deferred Action for Childhood Arrivals (DACA) struck down by the courts, neither of which occurred during his tenure.
+He also defended Executive Order 13769, which was a ban on travelers from predominantly Muslim countries deemed to present security risks; this was ultimately upheld by the Supreme Court in Trump v.
+Hawaii.

 Early life and education

-Francisco was born in Syracuse, New York, the son of Nemesio and Therese Francisco.
-Therese was originally from Oswego, New York, and Nemesio immigrated from the Philippines to study medicine and became a doctor in Oswego.
+Francisco was born on August 21, 1969, in Syracuse, New York.
+His father, Nemesio Francisco, was a physician who immigrated to the United States from the Philippines to study medicine.
+His mother, Therese, was from Oswego, New York.
+Francisco grew up in Oswego and graduated from Oswego High School in 1987.

-Francisco was raised in Oswego and graduated from Oswego High School.
-He attended Brandeis University for one year, before transferring to the University of Chicago, where he majored in economics and earned a Bachelor of Arts degree with honors in 1991.
-In 1996, he earned a Juris Doctor degree with high honors from the University of Chicago Law School.
+Francisco attended Brandeis University for one year before transferring to the University of Chicago, graduating in 1991 with a Bachelor of Arts degree in economics with honors.
+From 1991 to 1993, Francisco was a financial analyst for Morgan Stanley and Gleacher and Company.
+He then attended the University of Chicago Law School, graduating in 1996 with a J.D. degree with high honors.

 Career

-After law school, Francisco served as a law clerk for Judge J. Michael Luttig of the United States Court of Appeals for the Fourth Circuit from 1996 to 1997, and then clerked for Associate Justice Antonin Scalia of the Supreme Court of the United States from 1997 to 1998.

-Francisco began his legal career at Cooper, Carvin, & Rosenthal, now known as Cooper & Kirk.
+After law school, Francisco was a law clerk to Judge J. Michael Luttig of the U.S. Court of Appeals for the Fourth Circuit from 1996 to 1997 and to U.S. Supreme Court justice Antonin Scalia from 1997 to 1998.
+He then entered private practice at Cooper, Carvin, & Rosenthal (now Cooper & Kirk).
 He was part of the legal team that worked for George W. Bush on the Florida recount in the 2000 presidential election.
 In 2001, Francisco was appointed as an Associate Counsel to President Bush in the Office of Counsel to the President.
 He later moved to the Office of Legal Counsel for the Deputy Assistant Attorney General in the United States Department of Justice, serving in that capacity from 2003 until 2005.

 In 2005, Francisco moved back to the private sector, joining the Washington, D.C. office of the law firm Jones Day, eventually becoming the chair of the firm's government regulation practice.
 While at Jones Day, he appeared several times before the Supreme Court, including in McDonnell v.
 United States, which involved the meaning of "official act" under federal bribery statutes; Zubik v.
 Burwell, which involved the application of the Religious Freedom Restoration Act to regulations related to insurance coverage for contraception; and NLRB v.
 Noel Canning, which involved the Constitution’s recess appointment power.
 He also argued numerous cases in the lower federal and state courts on a wide range of constitutional, civil, and criminal matters.